 assists flexor digitorum longu...

-The quadriceps is the group of anterior thigh muscles that connect to the patella via the quadriceps tendon.
+The quadriceps is the group of 4 muscles in the anterior compartment of the thigh that connect to the patella via the quadriceps tendon.
 The muscles are located:

 superficial: rectus femoris